 The National Park of Tzoumerka covers an area of over 800 square meters.
 This magnificent nature preserve protects endemic species and ecosystems.
 In the National Park of Tzoumerka, you can encounter otters, brown bears, wild goats, and deer.
 Many species of birds make their homes here, as well as amphibians, reptiles, and rare butterflies.

 Anemontrypa Cave, Tzoumerka

 With so much beauty outside, you wouldn’t think to look inwards.
-However, just outside of Pramanta, signs lead us to a wonderful cave.
-It was only discovered in 1960, noticed because wind was flowing from an opening in the rock.
+However, just outside of Pramanta, signs lead us to a magical cave.
+Anemotrypa cave was only discovered in 1960, by cool air flowing out of an opening in the rock.
+This is how it got its name; anemotrya means “wind hole” (anemos = wind, trypa = hole).
 There’s more water here, too – you can hear the underground waterfall and a river flowing.
-In addition to the beautiful stalactites and stalagmites we see in most caves, there is another beautiful formation – lacy white mineral pools, like a miniature Pamukkale.
+In addition to the beautiful stalactites and stalagmites we see in most caves, there’s another beautiful formation – lacy white mineral pools, like a miniature Pamukkale.

 The Monasteries of Tzoumerka

 The divine scenery and uncompromising landscape of Tzoumerka are made for isolation and contemplation.
 We saw two beautiful monasteries during our visit.

 Monastery of Viliza

 Near the village of Matsouki, a paved stone path rises to scale the side of a mountain.
 The 2 km hike rises and falls, but mostly rises.
 There are plenty of stairs.
 Ascending to a monastery is part of the experience, a meditative preparation.
 The vistas are themselves evidence of a divine hand.